pantheon-systems/documentation/source/content/guides/agcdn/01-introduction.md

 ### IP Allowlisting & Blocklisting

- Restrict access to properties using Acess Control Lists (ACLs) that use IP adddresses to either allow or deny access.
+ Restrict access to properties using Access Control Lists (ACLs) that use IP addresses to either allow or deny access.

 - Blocklist - prevent users with specific IPs or in IP ranges from accessing your site.